anufrievroman/limms-website/content/english/open-positions.md

 draft: false
 ---

+### JSPS PostDoc position

+- Post-doctoral fellowship of the JSPS on the project: Heat transfer physics and thermal management in advanced semiconductor devices

 ### Campaign of the JSPS PD long term program through CNRS selection

 Application deadline via ABG links below is **18th March 2024**